-What does the Bible say about church discipline / excommunication?
+What does the Bible say about church discipline?

 The process of church discipline is never pleasant just as a father never delights in having to discipline his children.
-Often, though, it is necessary.
-The purpose is not to be mean-spirited or to display a “holier than thou” attitude.
-Rather, the goal is the restoration of the individual to full fellowship with both God and other believers.
-It is to be done in love toward the individual, in obedience and honor to God, and in godly fear for the sake of others in the church.
+Sometimes, though, church discipline is necessary.
+The purpose of church discipline is not to be mean-spirited or to display a holier-than-thou attitude.
+Rather, the goal of church discipline is the restoration of the individual to full fellowship with both God and other believers.
+The discipline is to start privately and gradually become more public.
+It is to be done in love toward the individual, in obedience to God, and in godly fear for the sake of others in the church.